EMRD95/keyboardrage/README.md

 # KeyboardRage

-Repository for the source code of the https://keyboardrage.com/ game.

 KeyboardRage is a typing game in an arcadce style where players have to type the words before they fall to the bottom of the box, different speeds and languages are available.